neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

 # Recap Project 2: Quiz App - Interactivity

-In a previous project, you've created the layout for a Quiz App with HTML and CSS.
+In a previous project, you created the layout for a Quiz App using HTML and CSS.
 The focus of this project is to add interactivity with JavaScript.

+## Overview

+We will add interactivity to the **Home** and **Bookmark** pages, allowing users to bookmark a card and show or hide the answer to a question.
+Additionally, we will create a new page, **Add**, where users can submit their own questions with answers and hashtags.
+These newly created question cards will be displayed on the **Add** page.

+In summary, this project will include the following four pages:

+- **Home page:** Users can view all questions available on the platform.
+- **Bookmark page:** A dedicated space to view bookmarked questions, similar to the ones marked on the home page.
+- **Profile page:** This section allows users to view and manage their profile and settings.
+- **Add page:** A page for users to create new questions by submitting a question, answer, and hashtag.

 ## Template